tdpetrou/pandas_cub/README.md

 ### 34. Arithmetic and Comparison Operators

 All the common arithmetic and comparison operators will be made available to our DataFrame.
-For example, `df + 5` uses the plus operatorr to add 5 to each element of the DataFrame.
+For example, `df + 5` uses the plus operator to add 5 to each element of the DataFrame.
 Take a look at some of the following examples:

 ```python
 df + 5